Frequently Asked Questions

 A

-No. Historically, bartenders become churlish and unresponsive 8-12 minutes into any given song.
+Not really.
+Historically, bartenders become churlish and unresponsive 8-12 minutes into any given song.

 home